- › Money and Currency

 We maintain the highest standard of safety and cleanliness on all our equipment.
-The air tanks are visually inspected once a year and hydrostatically inspected every five years.
-They were last inspected in November 2005.
+The air tanks are visually inspected once a year and hydrostatically inspected ever five years.
+They were last inspected in October 2013.

 16. What is the temperature of the water?

 The water temperature ranges from 75 to 90 degrees Fahrenheit, 24 to 30 degrees Celsius throughout the year.